 1. They have a sensory issue

-As an adult, you are very familiar with the whole concept of toothbrushing, but this all new to your toddler.
+As an adult, you are very familiar with the whole concept of toothbrushing, but this is all new to your toddler.
 They may not like the sensation of the toothbrush bristles against their teeth.

 2. They don’t like the taste of the toothpaste

 You don’t like every toothpaste available on the market, and neither will your toddler.
 That’s okay!
+They may also dislike the taste and texture of toothpaste.

 3. They don’t like the feeling of a foreign object in their mouth